 Teaching staff acknowledge the crucial role they play in the lives of our students with consensus that ‘teacher attributes’, ‘professional learning’ and ‘planning’ are the most significant factors in improving student outcomes.
 A major focus during the past few years has been to assist teachers to develop their pedagogy, to gain agreement on what good teaching is, and deliver that in every classroom.
 All teachers have more planning time than stipulated in the past two Victorian Government Schools Agreements and all have access to significant blocks of planning time with their Professional Learning Team.

 Classroom teachers spend an average of 10 hours per week on English and 5 hours per week on Mathematics.
-With Specialist classes in Visual Arts, Physical Education, Japanese and Music as well as Religious Instruction, Sport and CASEA programs, there is a need for teachers to be very explicit and focussed in their instruction.
+With Specialist classes in Visual Arts, Physical Education, Sustainability, Japanese and Performing Arts.
+Music is offered as an enrichment program (outsourced) there is a need for teachers to be very explicit and focussed in their instruction.

 A significant feature of Oak Park Primary School, and one that is universally accepted as such, is the positive school community and supportive parent group.
 Parents feel a very strong connection to the school with many having attended themselves as students.
 The parent group is very active and take on major responsibilities for the organisation of significant events in the school calendar.